-Tools and techniques to monitor and map the environment are now very well developed and widely used in practice.
+Tools and techniques to monitor and map the environment are now very well-developed and widely used in practice.
 One area in which information technology has been increasingly and successfully applied over the past 20 years is in agricultural and horticultural applications.
-A specialised area of application of horticulture is Precision Viticulture (PV), a subject that has been increasingly documented in the USA and Australia.
+A specialised area of application of horticulture is Precision Viticulture (PV), a subject that has been increasingly documented in the USA , Australia and Europe.

-This webpage provides an overview of the role of some of the geospatial technologies such as GIS, remote sensing, cartography and digital mapping, mobile GIS, and Internet mapping in Precision Viticulture (PV).
+This webpage and the links provide an overview of the role of some of the geospatial technologies such as GIS, remote sensing, cartography and digital mapping, mobile GIS, and Internet mapping in Precision Viticulture (PV).

 Dr. David R. Green